ANTI-VALENTINES: RADIOACTIVE MASCULINITY

 BUY TICKETS

-Hal Holbrook (ALL THE PRESIDENT’S MEN, RITUALS, FLETCH LIVES) stars as Paul Stewart, a husband, a father, and editor of a science magazine living in West Redding, CT.
-Stewart is beyond depressed, stuck in a loveless marriage, unable to even recognize the three children he despises, and going through the motions at a job in the city he no longer has any interest in.
-Full of anger, and feeling ripped off by life, he finds a new obsession in a possible way out of his doldrums.
-What avenue of recourse does he have to get his failed life back on track?
-Easy, just murder-suiciding the whole family.
+Hal Holbrook (ALL THE PRESIDENT’S MEN, RITUALS, FLETCH LIVES) stars as Paul Steward, a husband, father, and magazine editor living in Connecticut.
+He’s beyond depressed—stuck in a loveless marriage, unable to even recognize the three children he despises, and going through the motions at a job he no longer has any interest in.
+Full of anger and feeling ripped off by life, he finds a new obsession in a possible way out of his doldrums: murder-suiciding his whole family.

-Unrelentingly bleak, nihilistic, and cynical, NATURAL ENEMIES is based on the 1975 book of the same name penned by Julius Horwitz, and directed by Jeff Kanew, who would go on to commit further nonconsensual sexual assaults to screen in 1984’s REVENGE OF THE NERDS.
-Paul’s wife Mirriam is played by Louise Fletcher, who takes a turn on the other side of the mental health caretaker coin (Nurse Ratched in ONE FLEW OVER THE CUCKOO’S NEST) as a diagnosed manic depressant, and victim of shock treatment.
+Unrelentingly bleak and cynical, NATURAL ENEMIES is based on the 1975 book of the same name by Julius Horwitz and directed by Jeff Kanew, who would go on to bring further nonconsensual sexual encounters to the screen in 1984’s REVENGE OF THE NERDS.
+Paul’s wife Miriam is played by Louise Fletcher, aka Nurse Ratched from ONE FLEW OVER THE CUCKOO’S NEST, here on the other side of the mental healthcare coin as a manic-depressive victim of shock treatment.

-Shot on location in Connecticut and New York City, NATURAL ENEMIES pulls no punches in its vision of the upper-middle class depression inherent to the bridge and tunnel commuter.
-Unlike Kubrick’s sexier portrayal of an upper class NYC marriage falling apart, there are no flashy metaphorical secret societies here.
-Just your normal everyday malice, discontent, and mental illness.
-But like Kubrick’s, there’s still some group sex to be had.
+Shot on location in Connecticut and New York City, NATURAL ENEMIES pulls no punches in its depiction of the bridge-and-tunnel commuter’s depression.
+Unlike Kubrick’s sexier portrayal of an upper-class Manhattan marriage falling apart, there are no flashy metaphorical secret societies—just everyday malice and discontent.
+However, like in Kubrick’s film, there’s still some group sex.